ujuadimora-dev/simple_payroll/README.md

 ### There is options for the User to keep on adding the field or not
 * Each of the field had a validation type:
 * ID must be aphanumeric data; either number or alpabet
-* The name filed is only Alphabet (no space)
+* The name field is only Alphabet (no space)
-* Age filed is only number( between 18 and 100)
+* Age field is only number( between 18 and 100)
 * Department field must be Alphbet
-* Salry filed is  only Number
+* Salary filed is  only number

-Any attempt or mistake of putting in the wrong data, will prompt the user and ask the User to reenter before continuing in the next field- as can be shown below,
+* Any attempt or mistake of putting in the wrong data, will prompt the user and ask the User to reenter before continuing in the next field- as can be shown below,

 ## The input validatation and error Checking